OrangeC93/Book_Business_DS/1_Uncertainty.md

 ## Bayesian Inference
 Bayesian uncertainty, which characterizes probabilities over models and parameters by appealing to the idea of subjective beliefs rather than repeated trials.

+Comparison:
+- Model-free inference is possible only in such datarich settings—when you have many observations (large n) and a low-dimensional inference target (small p).
+- On the other hand, in hign dimensional setting, you don’t have the luxury of being nonparametric.
+Instead, to get workable results, you need to make assumptions about the model and give some reasonable prior guesses about the parameters of those models.
+Bayes is the language that facilitates this process.